 - Ester and carboxylic acid

 We will explain how these carbonyl compounds are reacted and synthesized.

 Acyl chlorides React with Most Compounds

 One of the most beneficial compounds in carboxylic acid derivatives is acyl chloride.
-The reason why acyl chloride is so important is because it reacts with most compounds.
+The reason why acyl chloride is so important is that it reacts with most compounds.

 Acyl chloride can react with carboxylic acids to synthesize acid anhydrides.
 And if it reacts with alcohols, it can produce esters.
 And if it reacts with water, it becomes a carboxylic acid.
 The reaction speed is very fast, and the product can be obtained the moment the reagent is added.

 Since it reacts with reagents with very weak nucleophilicity, including water, the synthetic reaction can proceed with any compound after making the acyl chloride.

 -Synthesis of Acyl Chloride and Activation of Carboxylic Acid

 How do we synthesize a highly reactive acyl chloride?
-In the synthesis of acyl chloride, carboxylic acid is usually used.
+In the synthesis of acyl chloride, the carboxylic acid is usually used.
 Thionyl chloride (SOCl2), for example, is known as a reagent for reacting with carboxylic acids.

 The OH of a carboxylic acid has a low leaving capacity.
 Therefore, by adding thionyl chloride, the carboxylic acid is activated.
 The reaction mechanism is as follows.